Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/validator-replacement.md

 Once the Auction period is over, if your bid is still on top, you would be notified about it and then you would be requested to confirm the transaction to finalize your validator process.

-You will need to add basic details such as Name of the your validator and the signer address details so that the transaction is successful.
+You will need to add basic details such as Name of the your validator and the signer address and, pubkey details so that the transaction is successful.

+Without these mandatory information, you will not able to proceed ahead.

+**Note:** In order to get your pubkey info, you can runn the command `heimdalld show-account`

 <img src={useBaseUrl("img/staking/bid-stake.png")} />